On Campus Spaces

 - Writing Center: You can make an appointment to request support with writing assignments.
 Please follow the link here for details and an appointment request form.

 - Instructor Office Hours: Office hours are a regular part of learning in universities.
 They are not the same as needing to meet with a teacher in high school because there is a problem.
-During office hours you can obtain support regarding key questions that you would like to expand your learning on and have the opportunity to build a relationship with your instructor.
-Instructors will share their available Office Hours with you during the first course and likely in the syllabus.
+During office hours you can discuss course content and assignments, ask questions to expand your learning and have the opportunity to build a relationship with your instructor.
+Instructors will share their available office hours with you during the first course meeting and likely in the syllabus.
 We recommend you take advantage of these opportunities.

 Activities

-You will also have access to the Nelson Fitness Center, including their pool and fitness classes throughout the duration of their program.
-For more information about their offerings, please visit the Brown Recreation website.
+You will also have access to the Nelson Fitness Center, including their pool and fitness classes throughout the duration of your program.

 Meals